be-fe/iSlider/README.md

 ## iSlider details

-### Configuration parameters
+### Configurations

-#### DOM
+#### DOM (`Optional`, `OPTIONS.dom`)

 - new iSlider(```DOM```, DATA, OPTIONS);
 - `{HTMLElement}`
-- Container dom node
+- DOM Container
-- As the first parameter is not required, it will be overwritten OPTIONS.dom, but it is necessary, it can make you more convenient to use iSlider.
+- Though the first parameter is not required, it is highly recommended, as setting a DOM container can make it more convenient to use iSlider.

-#### DATA
+#### DATA (`Optional`, `default: OPTIONS.data`)

 - new iSlider(DOM, ```DATA```, OPTIONS);
 - `{Array}`
 - Datasheets
-- As the second parameter is not required, it will be overwritten OPTIONS.data, but it is necessary, it can make you more convenient to use iSlider.
-Allowed types URLString, HTMLString, HTMLElement, HTMLFragment.
+- Allowed types URLString, HTMLString, HTMLElement, HTMLFragment.
 - * TODO: currently a member of the type `{Object}`, which only supports content property in the future will get more extensions, such as the configuration of each scene transitions, waiting time, etc. *
 - Data format:

 ```javascript